Glycemic Index vs Insulin Index: What Matters More for Weight Loss? | InsulinGuru

 IG

-InsulinGuru Editorial Team
+InsulinGuru Research Team

-| 8 min read | Medically reviewed
+|10 min read| Medically reviewed

 If you've spent any time researching weight loss through diet, you've probably heard of the glycemic index.
 It's been the go-to framework for decades — printed on food packaging, recommended by dietitians, and built into popular eating plans like the Zone Diet and South Beach.